-If a search is aimed at a specific variability type for which a lightcurve shape is generally known in advance (e.g. exoplanet transits or eclipsing binaries in general, Cepheids, RR Lyrae stars, novae), template fitting (e.g. Jenkins, Doyle & Cullers 1996, Prša et al. 2011, Sesar et al. 2013, Angeloni et al. 2014) with various trial periods/flare development timescales can be performed.
-Simple cuts on lightcurve parameters (Henze, Meusinger & Pietsch 2008, Graczyk & Eyer 2010) as well as advanced machine learning techniques (Feeney et al. 2005) can be used to select lightcurves of a known shape from a large photometric dataset.
-A pre-selection based on color can be used to reduce the number of candidates when searching for variables of a specific type (Kinemuchi et al. 2006, Tisserand et al. 2013, Zinn et al. 2014, Ordoñez & Sarajedini 2016, Moretti et al. 2016).
+If a search is aimed at a specific variability type for which a lightcurve shape is generally known in advance (e.g. exoplanet transits or eclipsing binaries in general, Cepheids, RR Lyrae stars, novae), template fitting (e.g. Jenkins, Doyle & Cullers 1996, Macri et al. 1999, Prša et al. 2011, Sesar et al. 2013, Angeloni et al. 2014, Hoffmann et al. 2016) with various trial periods/flare development time-scales can be performed.
+Simple cuts on lightcurve parameters (Henze, Meusinger & Pietsch 2008, Graczyk & Eyer 2010) as well as advanced machine learning techniques (Feeney et al. 2005) can be used to select lightcurves of a known shape from a large photometric data set.
+A pre-selection based on colour can be used to reduce the number of candidates when searching for variables of a specific type (Kinemuchi et al. 2006, Tisserand et al. 2013, Zinn et al. 2014, Ordoñez & Sarajedini 2016, Moretti et al. 2016).

 Since period search and template-fitting algorithms are computationally expensive, a two-step approach can be applied.
-Candidate variable stars are pre-selected using a fastto-compute variability index (and/or color) and only the lightcurves that passed this selection are subjected to period search (e.g. Stetson 1996, Akerlof et al. 2000, Fruth et al. 2012, Drake et al. 2013, Kourniotis et al. 2014, Ferreira Lopes et al. 2015.
-Fernández-Trincado et al. 2015, Gran et al. 2015.
-Vivas et al. 2015) or template fitting (e.g. Shappee & Stanek 2011, Hoffmann & Macri 2015).
-If the total number of observed objects is low, both period search and lightcurve scatter-based selection criteria are applied independently of each other to conduct exhaustive search for both periodic and non-periodic variables (Plavchan et al. 2008, Figuera Jaimes et al. 2013, Sitek & Pojmański 2014, Nascimbeni et al. 2014, Rebull et al. 2015).
-Selection based on period search may be the first step for even more computationally intensive steps like binary system modeling (Devor 2005).
+Candidate variable stars are pre-selected using a fastto-compute variability index (and/or colour) and only the lightcurves that passed this selection are subjected to period search (e.g. Akerlof et al. 2000, Drake et al. 2013, Kourniotis et al. 2014, Ferreira Lopes et al. 2015, Fernández-Trincado et al. 2015, Gran et al. 2015, Vivas et al. 2016) or template fitting (e.g. Shappee & Stanek 2011, Hoffmann & Macri 2015).
+If the total number of observed objects is low, both period search and lightcurve scatter-based selection criteria are applied independently of each other to conduct exhaustive search for both periodic and non-periodic variables (Sitek & Pojmański 2014, Rebull et al. 2015).
+Selection based on period search may be followed by even more computationally intensive steps like binary system modelling (Devor 2005).
 Kim et al. (2014) used the period along with other variability features as an input for the random forest algorithm to select periodic variable star candidates in the EROS-2 database and simultaneously classify them.

 The methods described above may efficiently select variable object candidates from a large set of photometric data.
-However, the final decision to designate an object as "variable star" rather than a "candidate" is usually made only after visual inspection of the object's lightcurve by a human expert (e.g. Pojmanski, Pilecki & Szczygiel 2005, Kolesnikova et al. 2008, Graczyk et al. 2011, Hartman et al. 2011, Pietrukowicz et al. 2013, Pawlak et al. 2013, Tisserand et al. 2013, Palaversa et al. 2013, Klagyivik et al. 2016).
-If the number of observations is small, the original images are checked for the presence of obvious problems (image artifacts, cosmic ray hits, PSF wings of a bright nearby object) affecting photometry of a candidate variable (e.g. Dolphin et al. 2003, Bernard et al. 2010, Denisenko & Sokolovsky 2011, Ramsay et al. 2014).
+However, the final decision to designate an object as "variable star" rather than a "candidate" is usually made only after visual inspection of the object's lightcurve by a human expert (e.g. Pojmanski, Pilecki & Szczygiel 2005, Graczyk et al. 2011, Pietrukowicz et al. 2013, Pawlak et al. 2013, Palaversa et al. 2013, Cusano et al. 2013, Klagyivik et al. 2016, Song et al. 2016).
+If the number of observations is small, the original images are checked for the presence of obvious problems [image artefacts, cosmic ray hits, point spread function (PSF) wings of a bright nearby object] affecting photometry of a candidate variable (e.g. Dolphin et al. 2003, Bernard et al. 2010, Denisenko & Sokolovsky 2011, Ramsay et al. 2014).
+While advanced image artifact rejection procedures exist (Fruchter & Hook 2002, Desai et al. 2016), visual image inspection remains an important data quality control tool as it may uncover unexpected problems (Melchior et al. 2016).